 This beautiful primitive masterpiece depicts a humoristic carnival scene (Rara) on the streets of Haiti.
 It is a 20"x24" oil on masonite.

 Self-taught, Haitian primitive master, André Normil was born in Haiti in 1934 and died on May 2, 2014.
 He started to paint in 1944 at the Centre d'Art.
-He paints Haitian life daily scenes with keen observation and humor.
-His animals scenes are rich in colors.
+He paints Haitian life's daily scenes with keen observation and humor.
+His animal scenes are rich in colors.
 His primary colors, composition, and techniques are among the best in Haitian art.
 His works are a must for a serious collector.
 His name is cited in many Haitian art books.
 "Like Bigaud, Normil depicts scenes of daily life with a certain humor".
 (Peintres Haitiens by Gerald Alexis).
 Get the Book in English Now!